-§ 325.45.20 Types of BPAs BPA Type Description (a) Priced BPA BPA's CO.
-1 has a price list, approved in writing by the he price list establishes prices for calls of ervices during the term of the BPA. commercial p flat-rate repa infrequently v list.
-The BPA is appropriate when prices are available for products, such as office supplies, or for a ir service.
-Pricing changes may be made with the BPA CO's approval of a new price A's CO will determine and document that the still fair and reasonable and competitive in tarket. (b) Unpriced BPA contain labor BPA does not contain a price list, but may hour rates.
-Prices are competed and when an individual call is placed against the a statement BPA is appropriate when the call will require of work or when prices cannot otherwise be before establishing the BPA.
+§ 325.45.20 Types of BPAs ВРА Туре Description (a) Priced BPA (1) A priced BPA has a price list, approved in writing by the BPA's CO.
+The price list establishes prices for calls of products or services during the term of the BPA.
+(2) A priced BPA is appropriate when prices are available for commercial products, such as office supplies, or for a flat-rate repair service.
+Pricing changes may be made infrequently with the BPA CO's approval of a new price list.
+The BPA's CO will determine and document that the new pricing is still fair and reasonable and competitive in the current market.

+§ 325.45.20 Types of BPAs BPA Type Description (b) Unpriced BPA (1) An unpriced BPA does not contain a price list, but may contain labor hour rates.
+Prices are competed and established when an individual call is placed against the BPA.
+(2) An unpriced BPA is appropriate when the call will require a statement of work or when prices cannot otherwise be established before establishing the BPA.